From Vocal Instructions to Household Tasks: The Inria TIAGo++ in the euROBIN Service Robots Coopetition: Integration and Deployment

 All the described components were deployed using Docker containers in the robot laptop (for CartesI/O, AprilTag detection, human tracking), the teleoperation station (for devices management and communication), the Jetson Nano (for streaming webcams), and the inference machine (for microphone management, speech-to-text, LLM-plan, and text-to-speech networks).
 They communicate using ROS (Noetic).

-We relied on the \texttt{smach} library to configure and execute robot behaviours as Finite-State Machines (FSMs).
+We relied on the \smalltt{smach} library to configure and execute robot behaviours as Finite-State Machines (FSMs).
 In particular, the CartesI/O Python ROS client sends commands to the WBC, and the standard ROS actions or services to send goals to the navigation node, or control the grippers.
-We employed two basic types of \texttt{smach} states for motion: \emph{way-points} (where the indicated end-effector follows a sequence of target points) or \emph{demo-playback} (where the end-effector replicate a demonstrated trajectory recorded via teleoperation, Sec.~\ref{subsec:teaching}).
-In both cases, the user is able to specify the reference frame in which the commanded trajectory is expressed, making it immediate to define motions as offsets from a particular frame of interest (e.g., AprilTag or tracked human poses).
-Such states are the main building blocks of the a set of sub-FSMs that solve individual portions of the instruction and that can be assembled through specific functions.
-Specifically, these are: \texttt{pick\_from\_<loc>(object)}, \texttt{place\_at\_<loc>(object)}, \texttt{go\_to(loc)}, and \texttt{handover} (where \texttt{loc} is either \texttt{table}, \texttt{dishwasher}, or \texttt{cabinet}, and \texttt{object} is a label from the pre-defined set of objects).
-Different motion specifications (targets, times, demos, etc.) are stored in a configuration file and labelled according to the task nature, following a uniform pattern.
+We employed two basic types of \smalltt{smach} states for motion: \emph{way-points} (where the indicated end-effector follows a sequence of target points) or \emph{demo-playback} (where the end-effector replicate a demonstrated trajectory recorded via teleoperation, Sec.~\ref{subsec:teaching}).
+In both cases, the user is able to specify the reference frame in which the commanded trajectory is expressed, making it immediate to define motions as offsets from a particular frame of interest (e.g., AprilTag or tracked human).
+Such states are the main building blocks of the a set of sub-FSMs that solve individual portions of the instruction and that can be assembled together.
+Specifically, these are: \smalltt{pick\_from\_<loc>(object)}, \smalltt{place\_at\_<loc>(object)}, \smalltt{go\_to(loc)}, and \smalltt{handover} (where \smalltt{loc} and \smalltt{object} belong to predefined sets).
+Different motion specifications (targets, times, demos, etc.) are stored in a configuration file and labelled following a uniform pattern.

-Hence, we employ an ``orchestrator'' node (running on the CartesI/O container) that requests the plan in JSON format from the LLM (via a ROS service call), and uses the its content to generate programmatically (by concatenating the proper sub-FSMs) the correct FSM and run it to carry out the received instruction.
-Throughout the \textit{coopetition}, in case the robot was unable to successfully complete the assigned task, teleoperation served as a fallback solution to handle failure cases.
+Hence, we employ an ``orchestrator'' node (running on the CartesI/O container) that requests the plan in JSON format from the LLM (via a ROS service call), and uses it to generate programmatically (by concatenating sub-FSMs) the correct FSM and run it to carry out the instruction.
+Throughout the \textit{coopetition}, in case the robot was unable to successfully complete the assigned task, teleoperation served as a fallback solution to handle failure cases, with intervention decisions made by the supervising operator.